juancho9303/CONDOR/README.md

   <img src="https://user-images.githubusercontent.com/14315715/149685218-671363ff-1dff-4399-b25e-b689519ced35.png">
 </p>

-For more details on what CONDOR does, see: [Espejo Salcedo et al 2022](https://doi.org/10.1093/mnras/stab2755)
+For more details on what CONDOR does, see: [Espejo Salcedo et al 2022](https://doi.org/10.1093/mnras/stab2755).
+Note that the code was specifically designed for the analysis of a sample of galaxies at z~2.5 and might require some tweaking for other datasets.

 Usage